Denmark, Kingdom of

 - Personnel administration

-- Coordination with Danish Defense.
+- Coordination with Danish Defence.

 - Coordinate and advise the Army, Navy, Air Force, Special Operations Command, Arctic Command and the International Deployment division and medical issues.

-Medical Training Centre
+Center for Medical Service Training

-The Medical Training Centre is responsible for
+The Center for Medical Service Training is responsible for

 - Medical education (doctors, nurses and medics).

-Centre for Physical Training
+Center for Military Physical Training

 - Physical Training and Education